getsentry/sentry-javascript/packages/solidstart/README.md

 ### 3. Server-side Setup

-Create an instrumentation file named `instrument.server.mjs` and add your initialization code for the server-side SDK.
+Create an instrument file named `instrument.server.mjs` and add your initialization code for the server-side SDK.

 ```javascript
 import * as Sentry from '@sentry/solidstart';